ilkkamtk/html-css-assignment/README.md

 * Navigation does not work -3
 * Images are not found -3
 * Contrast check is not passed -2
-   * UPDATE 28.10.2024: https://color.a11y.com/Contrast/ is no longer available.
+   * _UPDATE 28.10.2024_: https://color.a11y.com/Contrast/ is no longer available.
 Use https://wave.webaim.org/ instead.
 [Example screenshot here](wave.png).
+   * Contrast errors needs to be 0.
+Other items are checked with validation and Lighthouse below.
 * Validation is not passed -3
    * No errors
    * Warnings, like no heading in `<article>` or `<section>` etc. are allowed